Subject: potato soups

 > could someone repost.

-Jean, try the website soupsong.com for potato soup recipes and a lot
+Jean, try the website soupsong.com for potato soup recipes and a lot of other really good soups.
+Soupsong has a great Baked Potato soup recipe.
+It is very rich and fattening but very good.

-From: Jean <bama52[at]otelco.net>
+From: Jean (bama52 at otelco.net)

 Date: Mon, 15 Jul 2002 17:59:04 -0500